-Can you immigrate to Australia if you are over 50?
+Can you immigrate to Australia if you’re over 50?

-The good news is that there are visas that allow for people over 50 to immigrate to Australia, which falls into these four categories:
+The good news is that there are visas that allow people over 50 to immigrate to Australia, which falls into these four categories:

 - Parent Visas

 Let’s take a closer look at each visa.

 1. Temporary Skill Shortage (TSS) Visa (Subclass 482)

 The Temporary Skill Shortage Visa (Subclass 482) allows Australian employers to sponsor skilled workers for positions there aren’t suitable Australians to fill available roles.

 As suggested by its name, the Subclass 482 is a temporary visa.
 However, you could extend your stay after the expiry date of your visa or apply for a permanent residence if you’re eligible to do so.

 The Subclass 482 Visa has three streams through which skilled workers can apply for their visa: